ChrisJCastle93/travel-tech-project/README.md

 # Trusted Travel Tech (Apr 2022)
 A Node/Express review website where tour operators and attractions can rate the reservation technology they're using.
-Peers can read the reviews, and choose the rich technology for their business.
+Peers can read the reviews, and choose the right technology for their business.

 - Live demo [_here_](https://www.trustedtraveltech.com)
 - Medium Blog [ _here_ ] (https://chrisjcastle93.medium.com/how-i-built-this-a-2-week-node-express-full-stack-app-to-help-tour-operators-choose-their-tech-ca9b8ce1ebac)